tung/ruggrogue/book/new-game-plus.md

 The `Wins` unique is increased by one when the player uses the Present item in the `item::use_item` function in the `src/item.rs` file.

-The win counter increases the maximum number of randomly spawned items and monsters per room by one in New Game Plus runs.
+The win counter increases the maximum number of randomly-spawned items and monsters per room by one in New Game Plus runs.
-The `fill_rooms_with_spawns` function in the `src/spawn.rs` file checks the `Wins` unique to achieve this.
+The `fill_rooms_with_spawns` function in the `src/spawn.rs` file checks the `Wins` unique to accomplish this.

 ## Base Equipment Level